 We Are All Unique Little Snowflakes

-We finalize the character with back-story.
-Now, it is tempting to come up with an elaborate back-story for the character, but take a step back, You will be playing this character and gaining back-story as you go, so you don't need an entire novel to being with.
-Also make sure you are not stepping on any of the Keepers plot threads with your back-story.
+We finalize the character with a back-story.
+Now, it is tempting to come up with an elaborate back-story for the character, but take a step back, You will be playing this character and gaining back-story as you go, so you don't need an entire novel, to begin.
+Also, make sure you are not stepping on any of the Keepers plot threads with your back-story.
 Under no circumstance should you have a mythos related back-story.
-It makes it harder for the Keeper to introduce the sanity shattering horrors of the Mythos when your character is like, "um yeah my professor has seen these things before, see he was attacked as a kid and bla bla bla," thanks you just made this really cool reveal less impactful for the rest of the players.
+It makes it harder for the Keeper to introduce the sanity shattering horrors of the Mythos when your character is like, "um yeah my professor has seen these things before, see he was attacked as a kid and bla bla bla."
+Thanks, you just made this cool reveal less impactful for the rest of the players.
 Have your back story shape your character but not prop them up.
-For example, you almost drown as a child and so you dislike deep water, not "I was bitten by a radioactive spider and now I climb walls."
+For example, you almost drown as a child, and so you dislike deep water, not "A radioactive spider bit me, and now I climb walls."
 Don't be too elaborate unless you want your Keeper to forget everything you have come up with and never use your back-story in the game.
-Keepers have enough to think about without worrying about how your Aunt Beth lives in Michigan and makes great pies, which the Keeper should obviously know because it is on page ninety-six of your characters back-story.
+Keepers have enough to think about without worrying about how your Aunt Beth lives in Michigan and makes excellent pies, which the Keeper should know because it is on page ninety-six of your character's back-story.